Configurator

+Configurators, also known as choice boards, design systems, toolkits, or co-design platforms, manage combinations of hardware and software components.
+Three primary features of configuration systems are identified by European professors Nikolaus Franke Frank T. Piller as: variations that are represented and guide users through the process; delivers visualized feedback for design variation; and integrates user choices into the product specifications, and communicates the specifications to manufacturing systems.

+Though the term “configurator” or “configuration system” is often referenced in literature, but commonly references a software tool.
+There is little empirical research regarding user interactions with the toolkit, for which Franke and Piller proposed a research agenda, wherein the success of the system is defined by several factors: technological capabilities; integration in the supply chain; facility for hands-on learning; user and result satisfaction; and brand integration.

 Advantages

 Configurators can be found in various forms and different industries (Felfernig, Hotz, Bagley & Tiihonen (2014)).
 They are employed in B2B (business to business), as well as B2C (business to consumer) markets and are operated either by trained staff or customers themselves.
 Whereas B2B configurators are primarily used to support sales and lift production efficiency, B2C configurators are often employed as design tools that allow customers to "co-design" their own products.
 This is reflected in different advantages according to usage: